Increase the absorbency of your washable diapers

 The break-in washing of the inserts: a key step

-- Alternating washing and drying softens the fibers and increases their performance.
+- Alternating washing and drying improves absorption.

 Choose the right fibers for better absorption